 See the sights on two (or four) wheels

 There’s no better way to explore Asbury Park than on a bike.
-Stop by the Asbury Park Cyclery on Main Street for rentals, including tag-alongs and kid-size bikes.
+Stop by the Asbury Park Cyclery on Main Street for rentals, including tag-a-longs and kid-size bikes.
 Though you can no longer pedal on the boards during the day (though you can sneak in an early ride before 10 AM), it’s still worth seeing the town on wheels along the bike paths.
 Ask about their four-wheel, covered surrey rides that are big enough to fit the whole family for a full family-friendly experience.
+If you happen to be in Asbury Park without kids, try their LINK electric scooter-sharing program.
+We like it as a fun date night activity before dinner, but it’s also a quick way to get around town (scooters are for ages 18 and up).

 The boardwalk is always a good idea for finding things to do in Asbury Park.
 You can’t miss the iconic 5,000-square-foot carousel building and old casino built in 1929 at one end, giving beautiful and haunting reminders of the beach town’s history.
 As you walk along the boards, soak up the past and the modern amenities like gourmet eateries, family entertainment, and—this being Asbury—spots with live music.
 For a family-friendly option, stop for a round of mini golf at the picturesque Asbury Eighteen, with stellar views of the legendary Asbury Park boardwalk and beach.
 And if your kids are game for playing in the sand, step onto the beach, where you can walk along the shoreline or spread a towel—but keep in mind, beach badges are required from Memorial to Labor Day.